 This gap is important as hybrid experiments with blocks of different sizes, and different numbers of treated and control units within the blocks, can easily arise in many modern social science experiments.
-For example, multisite trials in education could easily have several sites (e.g., districts) with only a few schools in each site.
-These designs are also common in many matching methods used in observational studies.
-For instance, using Coarsened Exact Matching (CEM) \citep{iacus2012causal} on an observational study may lead to many variable-sized blocks, some of which have singleton treatment or control units. ``Full matching€,'' which identifies collections of units that are similar on some baseline covariates (see \cite{hansen_full_match}, \cite{rosenbaum1991characterization}), creates variable-sized blocks with either one treated or one control unit.
-Our approach allows for a Neyman-style analysis that takes full advantage of the matching itself.
+For example, multisite trials in education often have several sites (e.g., districts) with only a few schools in each site.
+Many matching methods used in observational studies generate hybrid designs as well.
+For instance, Coarsened Exact Matching (CEM) \citep{iacus2012causal} can lead to many variable-sized blocks, some of which have singleton treatment or control units. ``Full matching,'' which identifies collections of units that are similar on some baseline covariates \citep{hansen_full_match, rosenbaum1991characterization}, creates variable-sized blocks, each with exactly one treated or one control unit.
+Our approach allows for a Neyman-style analysis in these contexts.
 See Section~\ref{sec:data_exp} for more on these applications.

-Due to the focus on the hybrid case, and consequent focus on choice of sampling framework and block types, we also resolve some apparent contradictions found in the literature on the classical blocked and matched pairs designs.
-In particular, we derive expressions of blocking vs. complete randomization for multiple frameworks and show which frameworks give guarantees on the benefits of blocking.
-We correctly separate out sampling variance from assignment variance, giving more precise statements of the benefits of blocking than given in prior literature.
-We also clarify how these comparisons depend on the block types and sampling mechanism, not the block sizes.
-We provide novel methods for estimating variance in the hybrid case, and analyze the performance of uncertainty estimation in multiple frameworks for all cases.